-Yaz Terajima is the Director of the Financial Studies Division in the Financial Stability Department.
+Yaz Terajima is the Lead Research Director of Heterogeneity Laboratory, an inter-departmental research group focusing on the interactions between heterogeneity across the economy and various policies.
 His primary research interests include macroeconomic implications of household and firm finances, banking and monetary policy.
-Specific topics include distributive effects of inflation across households, wealth accumulation based on occupational and educational choices, small business bankruptcy and bank leverage dynamics.
+Specific topics include distributive effects of inflation across households, small business financial constraints and bankruptcy, and bank leverage dynamics.
 He holds a Ph.D. from the University of Pennsylvania.

 We document that, across households, the money consumption ratio increases with age and decreases with consumption, and that there has been a large increase in the money consumption ratio during the recent era of very low interest rates.
 We construct an overlapping generations (OLG) model of money holdings for transaction purposes subject to age (older households use more money), cohort (younger generations are exposed to better transaction technology), and time effects (nominal interest rates affect money holdings).

 This paper analyzes the implications of the global financial cycle for conventional and unconventional monetary policies and macroprudential policy in small, open economies such as Canada.
 The paper starts by summarizing recent work on financial cycles and their growing correlation across borders.

 This paper studies how banks simultaneously manage the two sides of their balance sheet and its implications for bank risk taking and real economic activity.
 First, we analyze how changes in funding affect the supply of bank loans.

 Some evidence points to the procyclicality of leverage among financial institutions leading to aggregate volatility.
 This procyclicality occurs when financial institutions finance their assets with non-equity funding (i.e., debt financed asset expansions).
 Wholesale funding is an important source of market-based funding that allows some institutions to quickly adjust their leverage.